In this article

 Share this article

-Virginia's Consumer Data Protection Act (VCDPA), which passed on March 2, 2021, grants Virginia consumers rights over their data and requires companies covered by the law to comply with rules on the data they collect, how it's treated and protected and with whom it's shared.
+Virginia's Consumer Data Protection Act (VCDPA), which went into effect January 1, 2023, grants Virginia consumers rights over their data and requires companies covered by the law to comply with rules on the data they collect, how it's treated and protected and with whom it's shared.

 • Control or process the personal data of 100,000 or more;